jluebeck/jluebeck.github.io/_posts/2022-1-10-blog-post.md

 Wordle basically uses a Scrabble dictionary as a basis for the words the user can guess.
 However, the developers decided that many of the words are too obscure (e.g. `VOZHD`) for use as answers in the game, and thus use a reduced letter set of 2315 words which are simple enough to be in the common lexicon.

-Disapointingly, this reduced wordlist from which the answer may be drawn is available in the source code, and it appears that the game simply iterates over the list in ordered fashion, making it possible to immediately see which word will be selected the next day. :( While this doesn't ruin the game really, it's better to protect things that are not supposed to be known by a player in order to keep the game fun even for those who are curious enough to look at the source code.
+Disappointingly, this reduced word list from which the answer may be drawn is available in the source code, and it appears that the game simply iterates over the list in ordered fashion, making it possible to immediately see which word will be selected the next day. :( While this doesn't ruin the game really, it's better to protect things that are not supposed to be known by a player in order to keep the game fun even for those who are curious enough to look at the source code.
 It's the same reason magicians use curtains - without them the magic is gone.

 Source-code cheating aside, the computational challenge still stands - how would you pick words so that you maximize your chances of winning the game?

-One of the more basic strategies is to make picks based on (positional) letter frequencies (e.g. start with `AROSE` or similar words whihc contain a combination of the most frequent letters in five letter words.
+One of the more basic strategies is to make picks based on (positional) letter frequencies - e.g. start with `AROSE` or similar words which contain a combination of the most frequent letters in all five letter words.
 This may get a user pretty far, but struggles on certain words which contain more infrequently used letters of the alphabet.
-It also struggles on wordsets that are highly similar, such as
+The approach also struggles to reduce wordsets that are highly similar, such as
 ```
 WATER
 HATER